‘Sister Wives’ Rumors: Meri Brown’s New Boyfriend Allegedly Tells Her He Is Gay

 There are always rumors flying that Meri Brown is going to leave Kody Brown.
-This couple showed their issues with her being catfished on the show Sister Wives and were not quiet about it.
+The couple showed their issues with her being catfished on the show Sister Wives, and were not quiet about it.
 Now the rumors have been flying that Meri found a man while she was on vacation with the family in Hawaii.
-When this all started, The Inquisitr shared about the rumors that Meri Brown had found love and was leaving Kody.
+When this all started, the Inquisitr reported about the rumors that Meri Brown had found love and was leaving Kody.
 Now The Hollywood Gossip is sharing that this man Meri allegedly met turned out to be gay.

 One of the many ways that #LuLaRoe blesses my life, is when I've been so crazy busy and haven't had time to do laundry, I can raid my #LuLaInventory and Boom!
 Brand new outfit! ???????????? #LuLaRoeIrma #LuLaRoeJoy #LuLaRoeLeggings #LuLaHappiness